awsdocs/aws-sam-developer-guide/doc_source/install-sam-cli.md

 ### macOS<a name="install-sam-cli-instructions-macos"></a>

 Install the AWS SAM CLI using its package installer or through Homebrew\.
+We recommend using the package installer\.

 #### Using the package installer<a name="install-sam-cli-instructions-macos-package"></a>